greenbits/captains-cake/README.md

 | Humility       | The understanding that they do not know everything, and possibly even the behavior that they don’t know anything.
 This will lead to a confident caution resulting in tests before code and investigation into the “right” way to solve a problem.                            |
 | Collaboration  | The ability to effectively communicate questions and concerns, to accept input and give it equally.           |

 # Acceptance Criteria

-Build a webhook microservice in either Node or Sinatra that takes a payload
+Build a webhook microservice in either Node or Sinatra that takes a payload:

 ```javascript
 {
   example: 1
 }
 ```

 and returns